top of page

 While these are great options and possibilities, like most things, it takes time and dedication towards things for them to grow and prosper.

-We suggest that you have a solid financial plan that is stable before considering full-time travel… while we fully believe in leap first and that the universe must respond, we still think practicality is a good complement to this!
+We suggest that you have a solid financial plan that is stable before considering full-time travel… While we fully believe in leaping first and that the universe must respond, we still think practicality is a good complement to this!

 4. Can You Let Go of Your Creature Comforts?